anilturkmayali/readme-ids-g-pre/Readme.md

 **MetaDataBroker** is an intermediary that stores and manages information about the data sources available in the IDS.
 It is non-exclusive as multiple Brokers may coexist (e.g. for different application domains or sub-user groups within one data space).
 The activities of operator of the metadata broker, referred to as the Broker Service Provider mainly focus on receiving and providing metadata.

 ## Communication
-The IDSCP protocol establishes a secure peer-to-peer connection that provides mutual remote attestation and guarantees confidentiality, integrity, authenticity and perfect forward secrecy.
+The IDSCP (IDS Communication Protocol) establishes a secure peer-to-peer connection that provides mutual remote attestation and guarantees confidentiality, integrity, authenticity and perfect forward secrecy.
 It is designed to be very modular and thus flexible regarding the underlying communication channels and mechanisms for remote attestation.
+In the Communication folder, you will find more information and relevant files on:
   * Message Structure/Format
   * Message Types
   * Protocols (Examples for implementing the messages)
   * IDSCP
-  * IDS-LDP
+  * IDS-LDP (IDS Label Distribution Protocol)

 ## IDS Information Model
 The Information Model defines a domain-agnostic lingua franca of the International Data Spaces.
 It constitutes a central agreement shared by its participants and components, facilitating compatibility and interoperability.
 It primarily aims at the description, publication and discovery of data products and data processing software within the International Data Spaces and implements the IDS reference architecture as an extensible, machine readable and technology independent data model.